 Anime & Manga

 - Record of Lodoss War took this to an extreme, with a set of magical halberds enchanted to slay one specific dragon.
 These were effective despite the heroes having to jump off a cliff to hit the dragon's head.

 - One story arc in A Certain Magical Index revolves around a weapon called the Stab Sword, which is able to kill immensely powerful magic users.

 - Technically the Zanpakuto swords from Bleach are used to release dead souls and cut down Hollows.
 This doesn't make them any better or worse at actually fighting Hollows specifically.

 - Digimon Adventure: Wargreymon's spiked gauntlets are called "Dramon Destroyers"; they give him a particular advantage against MetalSeadramon and Machinedramon.

 - The Dragonslayer from Berserk didn't start out as one of thesenote , but after years of Guts using it against demons, it eventually gains the ability to kill even demons that are ethereal are impervious to normal weapons.
 It is speculated that it can even wound the Godhand themselves.

-- In the Nasuverse Noble Phantasms can obtain this type of property due to their associated legends.
-Arondight has a bonus against any being associated with dragons due to its wielder having slain one.
+- In the Nasuverse Noble Phantasms can obtain this type of property due to their feats associated legends.
+Arondight and balmung has a bonus against any being associated with dragons due to their wielders having been known to slain one.

 - Inverted in Munchkin by the "sword of slaying everything except squid".
 It gives a substantial bonus but against squid (there are two in the decks so far — karate squid and Squidzilla) the fight is automatically lost.

 Films — Live-Action

 - Lone Wolf:

 - The Sommerswerd, devastating against undead, and deadly even for the Darklords.
 It is stated later it could be lethal even against Naar.
 To be honest, it's quite good at killing anything anyway — none of the extremely powerful entities encountered in the series, including the Chaos-master or the Deathlord of Ixia, showed any immunity toward it.